 Comparing with the AutoML-based Evolved Transformer (ET) (So et al., 2019), our Mobile Transformer also shows a significant improvement in mobile settings.
-Moreover, within the extremely efficient mobile constraints, the MBT outperforms the ET by 0.4 BLEU scores, as shown in Table 4.
+Moreover, within mobile settings, the MBT outperforms the ET by 0.5 and 0.4 BLEU scores under 100M and 300M Mult-Adds, respectively, as shown in Table 5.
 Our architecture design is different from ET's design: ET stacks attentions and convolutions sequentially, while our MBT puts them in a parallel manner; also, ET does not flatten the FFN.